vtex-apps/broadcaster/docs/README.md

 ## Testing the app

 By default, when the Broadcaster Adapter app sends events, these events are only sent in each account's master workspace.
-If you work in a **[Development workspace](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-workspace)**, there are two ways to receive events there:
+If you work in a **[Development workspace](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-workspace)**, there is a way to receive events there:

 ### "Notify Target Workspace" setting